scarletceballos/scarletceballos/README.md

 ### About Me
 Welcome to my profile!
-I am a second year Computer Science Student at [Middlesex County College](https://middlesexcollege.edu/) and hope to transfer to [New Jersey Institute of Technology](https://computing.njit.edu/).
+I am a second year Computer Science Student at [Middlesex County College](https://middlesexcollege.edu/) and transferring [New Jersey Institute of Technology](https://computing.njit.edu/).
 While my school mainly teaches Java, I want to learn other popular languages and present them through here as well as keeping my projects open source and available for everyone.
 I hope to create many projects and build a better experience towards my CS journey along with getting my first Software Engineering internship!

 <br/>